Killing of Muammar Gaddafi: Vengeance

 Omran Shaban, the Misrata fighter who discovered Gaddafi in the drain pipe and who had posed in photos with his golden gun, was captured by Green Resistance soldiers in Bani Walid.
 He was then paralysed and severely tortured.
-The interim president of Libya secured his release but he died some days later from his wounds in France.
+The interim president of Libya secured his release, but he died from his wounds days later in France.

-Allegations of Syrian government involvement
+Alleged Syrian government involvement

-About a year after Gaddafi's death, the former head of foreign relations from the NTC, Rami el-Obeidi, alleged that Syrian President Bashar al-Assad offered Gaddafi's phone number to French intelligence, which ultimately led Gaddafi to be tracked and later killed.
+About a year after Gaddafi's death, the former head of foreign relations from the NTC, Rami el-Obeidi, alleged that former Syrian President Bashar al-Assad offered Gaddafi's phone number to French intelligence, which ultimately led Gaddafi to be tracked and later killed.
 He says that "[i]n exchange for this information, Assad had obtained a promise of a grace period from the French and less political pressure on the regime – which is what happened".
 However, The Telegraph, who originally reported the story, could not verify Obeidi's allegations.
 Furthermore, French defence analyst and former intelligence officer, Eric Dénécé, referred to Obeidi's allegations as "patent nonsense", citing the fact that "in November 2011 France's stance towards Syria actually toughened, with Paris being the first country to recognise the rebel Syrian National Council".
 He also stated that "France did not need Syria's help to track Gaddafi and Assad would certainly not have sold [Gaddafi's] telephone number in such a way."
-Additionally, Syria strongly rejected any foreign involvement in Libya and was one of the only Arab League member states to vote against a request to the UN for a no-fly zone within Libyan airspace.

-Gaddafi spoke four times since Tripoli fell to Misha'an al-Juburi, an Iraqi politician who owns the Syrian-based Arrai TV.
+Syria strongly rejected any foreign involvement in Libya and was one of the only Arab League member states to vote against a request to the UN for a no-fly zone within Libyan airspace.